Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Playing and Exploring: Practical Strategies for Teachers

-Playing and exploring forms the foundation of how young children engage with their world, characterised by finding out, exploring, and showing a willingness to 'have a go'.
-This characteristic encompasses children's natural curiosity and their drive to investigate through all their senses, laying important groundwork for Deeper learning.
+Playing and exploring is the foundation for how young children engage with their world.
+It includes finding out, exploring, and being willing to 'have a go'.
+This characteristic builds on children's natural curiosity and their wish to investigate through all their senses.
+It also lays important groundwork for Deeper learning.

 Supporting risk-taking and resilience requires thoughtful adult responses.
 When a child hesitates at a new activity, rather than immediately showing them how, try commenting on what you notice: "I can see you're looking at the balancing beam.
 Some children like to hold my hand first."
 This acknowledges their uncertainty whilst keeping the decision in their hands, building confidence alongside skill.